cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 ## Step 2: connect to your service
 Checkout the newly created `service` object in your namespace.
 Try to get detailed information with `get -o=yaml` or `describe`.
 Note down the different ports exposed and try to access the application via the external IP.

-Next try to access the service via the NodePort.
-Since the NodePort is opened on any cluster node, all you need, is the IP of a cluster node + the NodePort.
-Run `kubectl get nodes -o wide` to get the IP addresses of all cluster nodes.
-You can take any of them and combine it with your NodePort.

 ## Step 3: create a service from a yaml file.
 Before going on, delete the service you created with the `expose` command.
 Now write your own yaml to define the service.
 Check, that the label selector matches the labels of your deployment/pods and (re-)create the service (`kubectl create -f <your-file>.yaml`).